Deepak9912/Hangman/README.md

 # Hangman!
-Hangman is a word game where the goal is to guess the words until you can guess the complete word.
+Hangman is a word game where the goal is to guess the word until you can guess the complete word.
 The user will be presented with a number of blank spaces representing the missing letters that they will need to find.

 The live link can be found here [Hangman](https://hang-man22.herokuapp.com/)